skyway-lab/webinar/README.md

 ### Features

-- broadcast speaker's video and voice to audience.
+- Broadcast speaker's video and voice to audience.
 - In Q&A session,
     - Audience can apply a question.
     - Speaker can accept a question.